 Working to find the best medications for your child

-Neurologists and pain management doctors at Children's do what it takes to find the best treatment plan for your child's unique situation.
+Neurologists and pain management doctors at Boston Children's do what it takes to find the best treatment plan for your child's unique situation.
 We work to stay abreast of the latest information on how different medications work in children and how safe they are.
 We also draw on our extensive experience in caring for children with headaches and make it a priority to try to minimize any negative side effects from treatment.

 Our physicians will explain why we recommend certain medications for your child, how they work and possible side effects.